microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01v2.md

    - First, clone this 'FHIR Server Samples' git repo to your local project repo, i.e. c:/projects.

    - Deploy FHIR Server Samples Function Bulk Load and Storage fhirimport via deployment template (azuredeploy-importer.json) in fhir-server-samples/deploy/templates.
-- Copy Synthea generated FHIR patient bundle data files in ./output/fhir folder to fhirimport Blob container.
-This will trigger a function app to bulk load FHIR Bundles into FHIR Server.
+- Copy Synthea generated FHIR patient bundle JSON file(s) in ./output/fhir folder to fhirimport Blob container.
+This will trigger a function app to bulk load FHIR Bundle(s) into FHIR Server.
    - You can **[copy data to Azure Storage using Azure AzCopy via commandline](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10)**
    - Alternatively, you can **[copy data to Azure Storage using Azure Storage Explorer UI](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10#use-azcopy-in-azure-storage-explorer)**.
 - Deploy **[HL7 Ingest, Conversion Samples](https://github.com/microsoft/health-architectures/tree/master/HL7Conversion#ingest)** to ingest HL7 messages into FHIR Server and publish FHIR CRUD event to Event Hubs for FHIR Post-Processing.
-- Deploy a new Logic App to convert Synthea generated C-CDA XML data file into fHIR Bundle using FHIR Convert API and ingest them into FHIR Server.
+- Deploy a new CDAtoFHIR Logic App to convert Synthea generated C-CDA XML file to FHIR Bundle and load them into fHIR Bundle.
+You will call FHIR Convert API for C-CDA template and ingest resulted FHIR Bundle JSON into FHIR Server.
     - Logic App is triggered to run whenever a new blob is added or modified.
     - Get Blob content for HTTP Request body of FHIR Convert API call.
     - Get HTTP Response body and import resulted FHIR Bundle into FHIR Server.